 Cover labels with clear mailing tape to secure label to bag and to protect against moisture

-Prepare sampling buckets.
-Each bucket or aluminum tin should have the following: site map, clipboard with data sheets, pencil, sharpie marker, butter knife, Zip Locks, and soil corer.

 Sampling Soil at the BEST Experimental Plots

 Before you start, read through the following steps.

 Each person who will be sampling should take at least two “practice” soil cores outside of the experimental plots using the soil corer.